 The traditional model for vehicle ownership is changing as rapidly as new technologies are emerging, and the widespread adoption of EVs and autonomous vehicles will require a social shift in the perception of public transport.

-Henry Ford popularised the concept of personal car ownership in the early 20th century, and to this day the vast majority of cars are owned by an individual or a single-family.
+Henry Ford popularised the concept of personal car ownership in the early 20th century, and to this day, the vast majority of cars are owned by an individual or a single family.
 And yet this model does not reflect the increased urbanisation, economic shifts or changes in transportation requirements that have developed over the past 100 years.

 The next decade will be the most revolutionary in the history of the automotive industry.

-However, the rise of social mobility businesses such as Uber and Lyft demonstrate a demand for more flexible transport that is low-cost and on-demand.
+However, the rise of social mobility businesses such as Uber and Lyft demonstrates a demand for more flexible transport that is low-cost and on-demand.
 With over 1 million rides per day booked through Uber alone in 2014 and growing year-on-year, a new transport paradigm has been established.
 In this context, autonomous technologies will truly come to the fore.

 The role of autonomy